x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

      For example, if your domain is contoso.com, the MX record should be: contoso-com.mail.protection.outlook.com.

-   - **SPF record**: This record should list Microsoft 365 or Office 365 as a valid sender, plus any IP addresses from your on-premises servers that connect to EOP, and any third parties that send email on behalf of your organization.
+   - **SPF record**: This record should list Microsoft 365 or Office 365 as a valid sender; any IP addresses from your on-premises servers that connect to EOP; and any third parties that send email on behalf of your organization.
 For example, if your organization's email server's internet-facing IP address is131.107.21.231, the SPF record for contoso.com should be:

      ```text
      v=spf1 ip4:131.107.21.231 include:spf.protection.outlook.com -all